dyuriaws/CognitoExtIDP/Lab2.md

 ### Step 1: Create new Okta group.

-1. Sign up for a developer account on [Okta](https://developer.okta.com/) using your corporate credentials.

-2. Activate your account and sign into your Okta domain *stated in the email*.
+1. Login to your Okta developer url which is found in the Okta Developer Activation Email from the previous task.

 3. Go to the Admin dashboard by clicking on the **Admin** button on the top-right corner of the page.